Germanus of Auxerre: Later life

 Germanus may have made a second visit to Britain in the mid 430s or mid 440s, though this is contested by some scholars who suggest it may be a 'doublet' or variant version of the visit that has been mistaken as describing a different visit and erroneously included as such by Constantius, according to whom Germanus was joined by Severus, Bishop of Trier and met Elafius, "one of the leading men of the country".
 Germanus is said to have cured Elafius' enfeebled son by a miracle that served to persuade the population that Catholicism rather than Pelagianism was the true faith.

-According to a legend recorded in the Historia Brittonum of circa 829 it is during this second visit, around 447, that Germanus is said to have condemned for incest and other crimes Guorthigern, identified with the 'Vortigern' of Welsh tradition.
+According to a legend recorded in the Historia Brittonum of circa 829 it is during this second visit, around 447, that Germanus is said to have condemned Guorthigern, identified with the 'Vortigern' of Welsh tradition, for incest and other crimes.
 Vortigern ordered his daughter to bring her child to Germanus and name the bishop as its father.
 The scheme having failed, Vortigern was cursed by Germanus and the council of Britons, and fled into Wales followed by Germanus and the clergy.
 They pursued him to a castle on the river Teifi, where they fasted and prayed for three days and three nights.
 Finally, fire fell from heaven consuming the castle, the guilty king, and his company.
 While the story appears to have no historical basis, it does indicate in what reverence Germanus was held in the Church in that part of the land.

 He died in Ravenna while petitioning the Roman government for leniency for the citizens of Armorica, against Aëtius had dispatched the Alans on a punitive expedition.
 Germanus had famously confronted Goar, the king of the Alans, so Constantius's Life relates.

 Based on the scanty evidence, some scholars have argued that his death should be dated to 442 or 448, and others that it should be dated to c.
 437.